DevExpress-Examples/blazor-DxGrid-Separate-Edit-Form/Readme.md

 # Data Grid for Blazor - How to edit a row on a separate page

-This example shows how to create an edit form on a separate page.
+This example creates an edit form on a separate page.

 ![Edit form on a separate page](images/datagrid-with-external-edit-form.gif)

-The example shows how to implement the following:
+The example shows how to do the following:

 * Create a Data Grid.
 * Add a template column with a hyperlink.
 * Use the hyperlink to navigate to a separate page and pass the key field value a parameter.